finnbeyer/Statistical-edge/README.md

 > This data can be used to inspect other pairs besides EURUSD.
 > ⚠️ It should not be used as a basis for trading advice.
 > ❌ This information is not intended for resale or marketing purposes.
+> This project is a private data analysis project and is also only for private usage.